When summer holidays roll around, I always like to spend time in the kitchen and make a bunch of healthy snacks and treats for my family.

-I also have a few delicious snacks up my sleeve that my family and I enjoy.
+I also have a few delicious healthy snacks up my sleeve that my family and I enjoy.
 They’re not overly refined and processed and they’re free from nasty additives.
-I try to stick to natural sugar as far as possible and eat whole foods where I can.
+I try to stick to natural sugar (such as in fruit or limited portions in dark chocolate), as far as possible and eat whole foods where I can.

 Sliced or cubed fruit pieces dipped in dark chocolate

 To prepare: Simply pick your favourite fruits for dipping.
 Kiwis, bananas, papaya cubes, pineapple, apple, grapes and strawberries work well for this idea.
-Chop or dice the fruit and slide it onto a wood skewer stick.
-For little ones, you can just pop the fruit on their plate or in a bowl.
+Chop or dice the fruit and slide it onto a wooden skewer stick.
+For little ones, you can just pop the fruit onto their plate or in a bowl.

 To prepare the chocolate sauce: Melt your favourite good-quality dark chocolate with a little milk over medium heat, in a saucepan.
 Don’t let the mixture boil, the chocolate just needs to melt.
 Then once it’s cool, dip the fruit into the sauce and store it in the freezer for a few hours to let it set.
 Enjoy it straight from the freezer or keep it in the fridge for 2-3 days.